Boards & Commissions

 Duties: Promote community and local government participation in preserving and enhancing military commands and missions in Bowling Green and Warren County.

-Membership: Ten members appointed jointly by Mayor and County Judge Executive to serve a three-year term.
+Membership: Ten members appointed jointly by City and County to serve a three-year term.
 Board is also composed of nine nonvoting ex-officio members.

-Meetings: Monthly on the fourth Monday at 11:00 a.m. in the Commission Chamber of City Hall.
+Meetings: Monthly on the last Monday at 9:00 a.m. in the Commission Chamber of City Hall.

 Police and Firefighters Retirement Fund Board of Trustees

-Membership: One retired representative and one alternate of the Police Department, one retired representative and one alternate of the Fire Department, the Mayor and the City's CFO.
+Membership: One retired representative and one alternate of the Police Department, one retired representative and one alternate of the Fire Department, the Mayor and the City’s Chief Financial Officer.

 Meetings: Quarterly on the third Wednesday of January, April, July and October at 3:00 p.m. in the City Hall Conference Room.